pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 # Search in SDS

-You can search for texts, phrases and fields in Sequential Data Store (SDS).
-The REST API requests (or .NET client libraries methods) ``GetStreamsAsync``, ``GetTypesAsync``, and ``GetStreamViewsAsync`` overloads return items that match specific search criteria within a given namespace.
+You can search for objects using texts, phrases and fields in Sequential Data Store (SDS).
+The REST API requests (or .NET client libraries methods ``GetStreamsAsync``, ``GetTypesAsync``, and ``GetStreamViewsAsync``) return items that match specific search criteria within a given namespace.
 By default, the query parameter applies to all searchable object fields.

 Let's say a namespace contains the following streams: